Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Research Method

 The data analysis procedure commenced with a \textit{preliminary evaluation} to ascertain data quality.
 This phase entailed assessing missing values, spotting unusual patterns, identifying outliers, and evaluating data distribution.
 Despite PLS-SEM's leniency compared to conventional techniques, these initial evaluations were crucial for confirming the data's reliability.
 No missing values and suspicious response patterns were detected.
 The distribution of the data was assessed for skewness and kurtosis to evaluate normality (values outside the range of -2 to +2); all values fell within acceptable limits, indicating no violations of normality assumptions.

-Once validated, the dataset was imported into SmartPLS for PLS-SEM analysis~\cite{SmartPLS4}.\footnote{For a detailed explanation of the PLS-SEM process, refer to Hair et al.~\cite{hair_2014_PLS} and Russo and Stol~\cite{russo2021_pls_SLR}.} The analysis followed a two-phase approach: \textit{Measurement Model Evaluation} and \textit{Structural Model Evaluation}.
+Once validated, the dataset was imported into SmartPLS for PLS-SEM analysis~\citep{SmartPLS4}.\footnote{For a detailed explanation of the PLS-SEM process, refer to Hair et al.~\citep{hair_2014_PLS}.} The analysis followed a two-phase approach: \textit{Measurement Model Evaluation} and \textit{Structural Model Evaluation}.

 The \textit{Measurement Model Evaluation} phase assessed the reliability and validity of the constructs, ensuring that the items accurately reflected the underlying theoretical concepts.
 This step confirmed the adequacy of the measurement instruments before proceeding to hypothesis testing.